MoreRSS

 The program also provides $10,000 small business grants, with a spring grant program about to open in just a few weeks.
 Join now and be ready to apply when the application period opens.
 And even if you don’t secure a grant, joining Digital Ready and taking advantage of the tools and resources the program provides is a smart investment in your future.

-These events and courses are for April.
+These events and courses are for the rest of April.
 They are just a sample of the program’s benefits.

 Join for free!